 Most food truck’s across the country lack the cash to invest in an internal press staff, so as usual, this task is just one more job an already busy mobile food vendor needs to take care of themselves.
 So what is it that journalists want when you send them information about your food truck or an event you are going to be part of?

-Check out our list of 10 Do’s and Don’ts for pitching a story to the press about your food truck.
+Check out our public relations basics list of 10 Do’s and Don’ts for pitching a story to the press about your food truck.

 - DO some research and figure out the right reporter before you pitch a story.
 All reporters have beats and Associated Press also has national writers who specialize in certain areas, including business, entertainment, medicine, health, sports and lifestyles.

 - DO make sure your story pitch is national in interest and sharply focused.
 AP is for national and international news.
 Stories about local food truck events and a new menu items developed by a local food truck aren’t AP stories — but they might be a better fit at a local publication.

 - DO write succinct press releases, preferably with bullet points noting the time, place and date of the event and a FEW sentences explaining the “what” and “why” of the story.
 Every newsroom in America receives hundreds of press releases each day by fax and email.
 Long winded pitches fall through the cracks.

 - DON’T shop your story around to multiple reporters at once.
 If one reporter turns down your pitch, it’s likely all reporters will turn it down.
 If a reporter can’t handle your pitch or it isn’t in their beat area but he or she thinks it has interest, the reporter will pass it along to the appropriate person.
 Please keep in mind, they talk to each other and pass along pitches all the time.